Prof. Asli Serbest

 - Klasse Prof. Asli Serbest

 - Werkschau und Begleitung BA bei Asli Serbest This module focuses on the development, curation, and presentation of the final BA project within the context of the Werkschau.
 Students will work on spatial, conceptual, and communicative aspects of their thesis presentation through individual consultations, group meetings, and collective exhibition planning.
-For a possible collaboration in this module, please contact me in advance. --- This module focuses on the development, curation, and presentation of the final BA project within the context of the Werkschau.
+If you are interested in joining this module, please contact me in advance. --- This module focuses on the development, curation, and presentation of the final BA project within the context of the Werkschau.
 Students will work on spatial, conceptual, and communicative aspects of their thesis presentation through individual consultations, group meetings, and collective exhibition planning.
-For a possible collaboration in this module, please contact me in advance.
+If you are interested in joining this module, please contact me in advance.

 Neuigkeiten